mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     Successfully created ping-lb.
 Check "dcos edgelb show ping-lb" or "dcos edgelb status ping-lb" for deployment status
     ```

-1. Verify the service and the pool instance have been deployed sucessfully by running the following command:
+1. Verify the service and the pool instance have been deployed successfully:

     ```bash
     dcos marathon app list